 - Petroleum Jelly (Vaseline).
 A light coating of petroleum jelly on short facial hair can help to heal severely dry or cracked skin.
 Application of petroleum jelly on longer beards is not recommended as it can be messy.

 - Mineral Oil (Baby Oil).
-With its ability to reduce water loss, mineral oil is a thin solution that can be helpful to prevent your skin from drying further.
+With its ability to reduce water loss, mineral oil is a thin solution that can help in preventing your skin from drying further.

 - Carrier Oil.
 The active ingredient in beard oil, carrier oils will nourish and moisturize the skin.
 There are many different types of carrier oils available.
 By itself, carrier oil is significantly cheaper than beard oil.